Royalvice/DocDiff/README.EN.md

 - [x] Add inference code
 - [x] Upload pre-trained model
 - [x] Use DPM_solver to reduce inference step size (although the effect is not significant in practice)
+- [x] Uploaded the inference notebook for convenient reproduction
 - [ ] Train on multiple GPUs
 - [ ] Jump-step sampling for DDIM
 - [ ] Use depth separable convolution to compress the model